ITP-Mashups/Mashups/README.md

 **Project 2**:

-Project 2 will involve creating a single page (client-side only) web experience that ideally leverages data from at least one public web API and incorporates the use of at least one Javascript “interaction” library, such as p5, D3, Three, etc.
+Project 2 will involve creating a single page (client-side only) web experience that ideally leverages data from at least one public web API and incorporates the use of at least one Javascript “interaction” library, such as p5, D3, Three, etc. Server side storage will be covered and encouraged to be used, but is not a requirement.

 Cheklist:
 * Client-side web development.